imaginary-institute/hybrid-learning-design-toolkit/02-dimension-02-learning-experience-assessment-kit/learning-activity-adapter.md

 - Troubleshoot existing activities that aren't working well for remote students
 - Design assessment approaches that maintain validity across modalities

-## How It Works

-The adapter provides a structured comparison framework with dedicated sections for experience mapping, cognitive load analysis, and equity verification.
-Side-by-side analysis helps you understand exactly how on-site and remote students will experience each aspect of the activity—from access and participation to interaction and assessment opportunities.
-The tool includes systematic prompts for identifying potential barriers and planning inclusive alternatives that ensure equivalent learning outcomes for all students.